AsgrimS/STXnext_books/README.md

 Don't forget to start database with `docker-compose up -d`

-Application is downloading books to the local Postgresql database, and creates api based on it.
+Application downloads books to the local Postgresql database, and creates api based on it.
 Each time `python manage.py update_database` is used or POST with required body is sent, database is reviewed and updated.